Don’t you love when you’re “in the zone” with your business?

 Years ago, every time I would head to a networking event, I felt full of dread.
 Driving to the event, I would have a tension headache and my muscles would be tight.
 The discomfort wasn’t something I could ignore.

-Pay attention to when your body feels uncomfortable, and make note of what you’re doing when it happens.
+Pay attention to when your body feels uncomfortable—don’t worry, this won’t kill you—and make note of what you’re doing when it happens.

 Notice your symptoms